brianyaklin/brianyaklin.github.io/_posts/2021-09-09-ansible-playbook-execution-best-practices.md

   - Ansible
 ---

 Ansible can be a very powerful automation tool, allowing you to interact with hundreds or thousands of network devices at once.
 The automation is defined through a combination of inventory files, variable files, and playbooks (with optional task files and roles).
 The combination of these features makes a very powerful automation tool, but with that comes a high-level of risk.
 In this guide I highlight a few best practices to follow when executing Ansible playbooks.
-By following these best practices you will have increased confidence that you are implementing the correct tasks against he correct set of devices, and avoid any surprises!
+By following these best practices you will have increased confidence that you are implementing the correct tasks against the correct set of devices, and avoid any surprises!

 The ansible-playbook best practices covered in this post are: